-Each year we develop estimated expense budgets for undergraduates at RIT.
-Tuition and fees are generally consistent from student to student, but total expenses may vary depending upon such factors as housing and meal plans.
-Student expense budgets include a yearly allowance for estimated books, transportation, and personal expenses.
-Financial aid offers take these estimated costs into consideration in addition to tuition and fees and room and board, so that your aid offer more accurately reflects all costs associated with your attendance.
+RIT receives federal support for deaf and hard-of-hearing students.
+As a result, we are able to offer you a top-quality education at a substantially reduced tuition rate for qualified students enrolled in ALL colleges of RIT.
+Student expense budgets include a \$2,088 yearly allowance for estimated books, transportation, and personal expenses.
+Financial aid offers take these estimated costs into consideration in addition to tuition and fees and housing and food, so that your aid offer more accurately reflects all costs associated with your attendance.

 Students from all income ranges are offered aid, and as a result, find an RIT education to be affordable.

-2023-2024 Charges for Full-Time, First-Year Resident Students Enrolling for the First Time, Fall Semester 2023
+2023-2024 Charges for Full-Time Resident Students

-Academic Year (Based on 2 Semesters)
+Academic Year (Based on two Semesters)